rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 }
 ```
   - I found it while analyzing code coverage reports, spoting uncovered interesting code blocks
-  - The root cause: you can race ```ChangeNotify``` + async ```Cancel``` packets, ChangeNotify will try to delete object as the refcount of its work item drops to 0, but ```cancel``` can race this process while work_item is still found in LookupList.
-Thus later execution of ```cancel``` packet ( as async flag was done, first phase was just by validation of ```cancel``` packet and looking up - refcounting from 0 back to 1 ), will deref free-ed work_item.
+  - The root cause: you can race ```ChangeNotify``` + async ```Cancel``` packets, ```ChangeNotify``` will try to delete object as the refcount of its work item drops to 0, but ```Cancel``` can race this process while work_item is still found in LookupList.
+Thus later execution of ```Cancel``` packet ( as async flag was done, first phase was just by validation of ```Cancel``` packet and looking up - refcounting from 0 back to 1 ), will deref free-ed work_item.
 At first sight, it all seemed good, refcounting in place, locking too..
 Though strange logic of removing an object from a list from the object's own destructor.
 Also interesting we can acquire object which have refcount == 0 once it already acquired refcount >= 1
-  - How I fuzzed it: adding a particular flag to ```cancel``` packet, and let automation do its job in 5mins hit.. and to be honest looked at that logic with my eyes before triggering it by fuzzer and ...
+  - How I fuzzed it: adding a particular flag to ```Cancel``` packet, and let automation do its job in 5mins hit.. and to be honest looked at that logic with my eyes before triggering it by fuzzer and ...
 I did not find it:

 ```
 vmusrv!SrvFreeWorkItem+0x1bc: